amirkarimi/ammonite-scala-scripting-presentation/PITCHME.md

   - List files which are less than 1KB and the file name length is less than 20
 ---
 IDEAS:
+- Ask people what work is very hard or imposible to do with `ls` which you know how it can be done (Algorithm)
+- (Porbably appropirate for last slide) Ammonite Scripting is not against Unix phylosophy, it just does one thing; just runs the algorithms, and does it well!
 - Use ammonite to fetch some data from inside an AWS (http://169.254.169.254/latest/placement/availability-zone)

 # Bye bye